HackYourFuture/explore/Week1/README.md

    - Choosing the right web browser
    - How to use the inspector
    - Useful browser extensions

+> If you haven't yet, make sure to follow the [setup guide](../SETUP.md) to have everything set up!

 ## 1. Introduction to HTML